-Fourteen years ago, Amy and Steve Ruis transformed a former party store with patches of dirt floor and no plumbing into the exquisite Art of the Table, which carries gourmet artisan products including wine, cheese, desserts, beer, table décor, and more.
+Sixteen years ago, Amy and Steve Ruis transformed a former party store with patches of dirt floor and no plumbing into the exquisite Art of the Table, which carries gourmet artisan products including wine, cheese, desserts, beer, table décor, and more.
 When you’re looking for a unique wine that you won’t find at your average grocery store, Art of the Table is your place.

 Photo Credit: Aperitivo

 Ruis and her husband also own Aperitivo, a wine and cheese tasting shop at the Downtown Market, which opened along with the market in September of 2013.
 “Aperitivo’s selection is relatively small but well-curated to include a wide variety of wines that play well with foods, especially those that we focus on in the shop like cheese and charcuterie.”

 One fun aspect of shopping at Aperitivo is that you can often try before you buy.
 Many of the shelf selections are available at the bar either by the glass or half glass, so you can sip a new-to-you wine before you commit to purchasing an entire bottle.

 Most wines at Aperitivo are in the $12 - $50 range.
 "Many of our customers pick up selections for dinners and parties, but many enjoy what they sip at the bar and want to take it home and enjoy it again,” says Ruis.